 The exhibition “Berlin 1933–1945.
 Between propaganda and terror” addresses National-Socialist politics in Berlin and its consequences for the city and its people.
 It shows how the National Socialists managed to get a foothold in “red” Berlin and transform the city into their centre of political power.

 Along the exposed remains of the basement wall in the excavation trench, the colour-differentiated main chapters of the exhibition will inform you about:

 The establishment of the Führer’s dictatorship in Berlin

 Berlin and the Volksgemeinschaft (the “people’s community”)

-Most of the exhibition panels are made of glass, making it possible to view the excavated ruins behind them.
+The majority of exhibition panels are made of glass to allow a view of the excavated fabric behind them.
 The exhibition presents photos, newspaper articles and documents.
-Media stations provide in-depth information on selected topics.
+The content of the panels is supplemented by media stations.